geluso/macos_menubar_next_wallpaper/README.md

 ## TODO

-* Display app icon in menu bar instead of using `systemImage: "photo"`
 * Refer to the `TriggerNextDesktop.scpt` file by bundling it in the application instead of hard coding it in my own user path.